Axon-Shield/pki.github.io/docs/index.md

 **Evaluate solutions:** The [Vendor Comparison Matrix](vendors/vendor-comparison-matrix.md) provides objective analysis of commercial platforms.
 Implementation patterns are platform-agnostic - the organizational transformation matters more than the technology choice.

 **Plan your implementation:** Most organizations benefit from external expertise during initial implementation.
-We've done this at Barclays, Deutsche Bank, and Sky - we know where the complexity hides, which vendors oversell capabilities, and what actually matters for production success.
+We've done this at TSB Bank, Deutsche Bank, and Sky/Comcast - we know where the complexity hides, which vendors oversell capabilities, and what actually matters for production success.

 ## About This Knowledge Base